lojack5/structured/README.md

 - `float*` present as `float`.
 - `bool8` presents as `int`.
 This may change to `bool` in the future, but it's this way currently because the `?` format specifier packs/unpacks as an `int`.
 - `char` and `pascal` are subclasses of `bytes`, so they have the typechecker limitations below.
-- `array[<Header>, T]` is a subclass of `list[T]`, so it has the typechecker limitations below.
+- `array[Header[...], T]` is a subclass of `list[T]`, so it has the typechecker limitations below.
 - `unicode` is a subclass of `str`, so it has the typechecker limitations below.

-The limitations for types that are subclasses of their intended type, rather than `Annotated` as such, is most typecheckers will warn you about assignment.
+The limitations for types that are subclasses of their intended type, rather than `typing.Annotated` as such, is most typecheckers will warn you about assignment.
 For example:
 ```python
 class MyStruct(Structured):
   items: array[Header[3], int8]